-Luxaire, headquartered in Norman, Okla., manufactures home comfort products, including air conditioning units and furnaces.
+Luxaire, headquartered in Norman, Oklahoma, manufactures home comfort products, including air conditioning units and furnaces.
 When your Luxaire furnace is not working properly, try troubleshooting it to determine if you can fix the problem before you call a service technician.
 Service technicians charge fees for their services, so you'll save money if you repair your furnace by yourself.
 Generally, you receive a 20-year to lifetime warranty on the heat exchanger and a five- to 10-year warranty on the parts.
 This warranty covers repairs to these items.

 Furnace Won’t Turn On